Ya'bad

-Ya'bad (يعبد) is a Palestinian town in the northern West Bank, 20 kilometers west of Jenin in the Jenin Governorate.
-It is a major agricultural town with most of its land covered with olive groves and grain fields.
-According to the Palestinian Central Bureau of Statistics, the town had a population of 13,640 in 2007.
+Ya'bad (يعبد) is a Palestinian town in the northern West Bank, 20 kilometers west of Jenin, in the Jenin Governorate of Palestine.
+It is a major agricultural town, with most of its land covered with olive groves and grain fields.
+According to the Palestinian Central Bureau of Statistics, the town had a population of 13,640 in 2007 and 16,012 in 2017.
 Its mayor is Samer Abu Baker who was elected in 2005.
 The Israeli settlement of Mevo Dotan is built on Ya'bad's land.

 History

 Pottery sherds from the Persian, Hellenistic, early Roman, Byzantine, early Muslim and the Medieval eras have been found here.